 Didrichsen Art Museum – For the love of art

-For an exhibition focused on Tove Jansson’s dearest form of art, and her fellow artists, the Didrichsen Art Museum, as a home museum with a particularly interesting history and architecture, is a
+For an exhibition focused on Tove Jansson’s dearest form of art, and her fellow artists, the Didrichsen Art Museum, as a home museum with a particularly interesting history and architecture, is a natural setting.

 The Didrichsen Art Museum was born out of the love for art.
 Both Marie-Louise and Gunnar were interested in art and art collecting.
 The couple started collecting in the 1940s with a focus on Finnish visual arts from the years 1880–1910.

 The house, originally the Didrichsen’s home and later on a museum, was designed by the Finnish architect Viljo Revell.
 He was influenced by Alvar Aalto and Le Corbusier, among others.

 The museum holds three exhibitions each year.
 The collection consists of around one thousand items, comprising Finnish and international twentieth-century art, as well as examples from ancient Asian and Latin American cultures.
 The museum is surrounded by a public sculpture park, which is always open.